 the intersection of Highways 11 (David Thompson Highway) and

-Highway 22 (Cowboy Trail), a hub of activity for the oil and
+Highway 22 (Cowboy Trail), it is a hub of activity for oil and gas,

 other services are available in town.

 The modern, energy-efficient open-beam ranch home (1300 sq ft),

 built in 2002, is finished in pine log siding over structural